AnOpenSauceDev/AnOpenSauceDev/README.md

 # AnOpenSauceDev

-(they/them)
+I write stuff in Java, C++, GDscript/Python and JS! (most of my projects aren't/can't be public _yet_ due to licensing or perfectionism).

-I write stuff in Java, C++, GDscript/Python and JS! (most of my projects aren't/can't be public _yet_ due to licensing or perfectionism)
+Currently, I'm taking a small break from modding to learn more about graphics programming.

 I'm only present on Modrinth and Curseforge.
 I don't have any socials (and probably won't) past those for now.
 Because of that, you probably know me for [Methane](https://github.com/AnOpenSauceDev/Methane-mod) and [Faster Random](https://github.com/AnOpenSauceDev/FastRandom) (and the bug reports caused by those mods, sorry!).